piqueserver/piqueserver/doc/config-options.rst

 This section defines the behaviour when admins ban players::

     [bans]
-    # default duration in minutes a banned player will be banned for
+    # default duration a banned player will be banned for
-    default_duration = 1440
+    default_duration = "1day"

     # location the bans are saved and loaded from
     file = "bans.txt"

     # Ban publish allows you to synchronize bans between servers.
 When enabled,
-    # the server listens on the given port and respnds to any requests with a list
+    # the server listens on the given port and responds to any requests with a list
     # of bans
     publish = false
     publish_port = 32885